 One of the most difficult areas of accountancy to understand at first is the concept of double entry bookkeeping, which can seem like learning a foreign language.

-Every financial transaction that takes place needs recording into the accounting records, and requires at least two entries, hence “double entry”.
-These entries will comprise of a debit entry in one account, and a credit entry in another.
-Let’s work through an example:
+Every financial transaction that takes place needs recording into the accounting records, and requires at least two entries, hence using the term ‘double entry’.

 A business pays rent of £1000 for the month by cash.
 This will need to be recorded in the accounts, and the two entries that are made must balance.